 Moneypoint is Ireland’s largest power plant.
 It operates on coal, one of the heaviest carbon emitting fuels.
-Converting Moneypoint to natural gas would deliver significant and immediate emissions reductions.
+As natural gas produces 40% less CO2 than coal, converting Moneypoint to natural gas would deliver significant and immediate emissions reductions.

 Gas and electricity can play complementary roles in decarbonising Ireland’s energy system.
-A joint approach to policy development and systems planning will maximise synergies for energy customers.
+A joint approach to policy development and systems planning will deliver a cleaner energy future for Ireland while maximising synergies for energy customers.

-Power to gas provides a means to store renewable electricity by converting it to gas.
-Using Power to Gas could provide a way to store excess renewable energy and to ensure it is not wasted.
+Hydrogen can be made from renewable electricity and stored until needed.
+Using Power to Gas could provide a way to store excess renewable energy to ensure it is not wasted.